ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

     ![Open diagram view](/learn/images/integration-tutorials/sending-emails-from-a-service/open_diagram_view.gif)

-3. Generate a record type corresponding to the payload from the backend service using the ["Paste JSON as record"](https://wso2.com/ballerina/vscode/docs/references/convert-json-to-records/#via-the-command-palette) VS Code command by providing a sample of the expected JSON payload.
+3. Generate a record type corresponding to the payload from the backend service by providing a sample of the expected JSON payload.

-    The payload from the backend service will be an array of JSON objects, where each JSON object will be similar to the following.
+    The payload from the backend service will be a JSON object similar to the following.

     ```json
     {